-A. "At large" means any animal other than a cat, whether licensed or unlicensed, which is not under physical restraint imposed by the owner or handler including, but not limited to, caged, enclosed, or leashed when off the premises of the owner.

-B. An animal is considered "at large," if the animal's owner does not possess equipment necessary to physically restrain the animal.
+- A. Any animal other than a cat, whether licensed or unlicensed, which is not under physical restraint imposed by the owner or handler including, but not limited to, caged, enclosed, or leashed when off the premises of the owner. - B. If the animal's owner does not possess equipment necessary to physically restrain the animal.